Making the Switch to Kegged beverages

 Drinks Served on Tap

 There are probably more drinks to serve on tap than you initially thought possible.
-The food and restaurant industry is approaching a time when consumers are after the latest ways to enjoy their food and drink.
-Tapping your beverages cuts down on employee time spent, and customers can grow interest in the idea of pouring their own glass in a matter of seconds.
+The food and beverage industry is approaching a time when consumers are looking for the latest ways to enjoy their food and drinks.
+Serving beverages from kegs significantly cuts down on employee time spent, and customers can grow interested in the idea of pouring their drinks in a matter of seconds.

-Aside from wines and various cocktails, PourMyBeer is introducing the means to tap other beverages, including Kombucha, cold brew coffee, iced teas and soft drinks.
-If your customers demand mixed drinks, you’ll be happy to know that quite a few common cocktails can be served on draft.
-From daiquiris and tonics to Manhattans and margaritas, the options are endless.
+Aside from wines and cocktails, PourMyBeer is introducing the means to tap other beverages, including mocktails, seltzers, iced teas, and craft sodas.
+If your customers demand mixed drinks, you’ll be happy to know that you can serve a variety of draft cocktails.
+From Daiquiris and Tonics to Manhattans and Margaritas, the options are endless.

 Why Should I Consider Tapping Beverages?

-Incorporating the ability to tap your beverages will keep customers happy, product fresh and the experience interesting.
-If you’re resistant to tapping technology, perhaps it’s time to reconsider what makes these systems so impactful.
+Incorporating the ability to tap your beverages will keep customers happy, products fresh, and the experience unique.
+If you’re resistant to tapping technology, perhaps it’s time to reconsider what makes this system so impactful.

 Cutting Costs and Keeping Flavor